 The I5 tops the X5ii in terms of both bass slam and clarity using the Austru.
 It’s tighter sounding, a touch more neutral in the midrange but with sibilant free full vocal performance as well as giving up superior treble articulation and clarity over the warmer and more laid back X5iii.

-With the I5, the Bass filter switch on and off tonal tweaks was much more noticeable than the rest of the DAPs tested and just edged the X5iii with its slightly tighter response.
-This is another pairing that will excel with modern rock, pop, and RnB where a full sounding well-defined low-end body is important.
+With the I5, the Bass filter switch on and off tonal tweaks were much more noticeable than the rest of the DAPs tested and just edged the X5iii with its slightly tighter response.
+This is another pairing that will excel with modern rock, pop, and RnB where a full-sounding well-defined low-end body is important.

-Tonally the Austru is richer, smoother and more musical in the mids and treble but the A91 has a deeper and better bass presence with a quality sub-bass response like no other.
-Staging wise the A91 is deeper, more holographic than the Austru with more headroom also.
+Tonally the Austru is richer, smoother, and more musical in the mids and treble but the A91 has a deeper and better bass presence with a quality sub-bass response like no other.
+Staging wise the A91 is deeper, and more holographic than the Austru with more headroom also.

 Personally, I prefer the mids of the Austru over the A91 with its slightly more distinct and euphonic tonality and vocals but if you are going for something more expansive and need a much more pronounced sub-bass response then the A91 is a clear choice.